HomeCo-op Guide

 Co-op mistakes to avoid

 1. No assigned roles.
-If everyone tries to fight and build, nobody does either well.
-Talk roles in the first 10 minutes.
+If everyone tries to do everything, nothing gets done well.

 2. Triggering the Satyr war before everyone's geared.
-The raid hits the whole settlement.
-If half the party is still in flint armor, you'll lose citizens (permadeath) and possibly buildings.
+The raid hits the whole settlement — you can lose citizens to permadeath if half the party is undergeared.

-4. Not designating a host for restarts.
-If the host disconnects, the session ends.
-Decide who has the stable connection.
+4. No host-disconnect plan.
+If the host drops, the session ends.
+Make sure the host has the stable connection.